 The following core assumptions are maintained throughout the paper:

 \begin{assumption}[Causal Inference] \ \\ a) Unconfoundedness: $(Y_i(1), Y_i(0)) \indep T_i \vert X_i$ \\ b) Overlap: $0<C<\mathds{P}[T_i = 1\vert X_i] < 1-C < 1$ \end{assumption}

-These two assumptions are ubiquitous in the treatment effect literature, although this version of unconfoundedness conditions on $X$ instead of $X^o$.
-It is thus only assumed that treatment is independent of potential outcomes when conditioned on individual characteristics, including unobserved ones.
+These two assumptions are ubiquitous in the literature on treatment effects, although this version of unconfoundedness conditions on $X$ instead of $X^o$.
+It is only assumed that treatment is independent of potential outcomes when conditioned on individual characteristics, including unobserved ones.
 Since covariates that may influence selection into treatment, such as ability, work ethic, or personal preferences, are typically unobserved, this is often a valuable relaxation: selection on some unobservables is allowed.